-Peri Peri Sauce should be garlicy, spicy, lemony, tangy and utterly addictive.
+Peri Peri Sauce.
+Garlicky, spicy, lemony, tangy and utterly addictive.
 This bright, fresh, fully-flavoured version hits all the right notes.

 2017 Update below.
 Peri Peri Chicken Wings!
 My new wing obsession!